About our travel grants

 What costs are covered by the travel grants?

-The grant can be used to cover most work-related costs, including return economy airfares, insurance, per diem allowances and visa and airport taxes.
+The grant can be used to cover most work-related costs, including return economy airfares, insurance, accommodation and visa and airport taxes.

-- The Foundation may not be able to fund the full amount of some projects.
+- may not be able to fund the full amount of some projects.

-- The Foundation funds visits to Asia of up to three weeks’ duration.
+- funds visits to Asia of up to three weeks’ duration.

 The Asia New Zealand Foundation may accept grant applications outside of the above deadlines in certain circumstances.
-Please email Rebecca Inoue-Palmer before you submit a discretionary application to check whether the Foundation can accept your application.
+Please email Graeme Acton before you submit a discretionary application to check whether the Foundation can accept your application.

 These grants can be used for projects that are time-dependent; for example, if you wish to cover a specific event such as a trade mission.
 They can also be used for professional development - such as self-arranged work placements and exchanges with Asian media organisations, or to host international speakers/media seminars.